clearpath-docs/ROS-Sphinx-Tutorials/doc/Creating publisher.rst

 Now that our workspace has been created, we will create a package in the src directory we just created.
 This can be done by navigating to the **~/ros101/src directory**, which you should have already done in the last step.
-We can create the package using the **catkin_create_pkg** command  followed by what we want the package to be named, and then followed by what other packages our package will be dependent on.
+We can create the package using the ``catkin_create_pkg`` command  followed by what we want the package to be named, and then followed by what other packages our package will be dependent on.
 All this command really does is creates another directory for your new package, and two new configuration files inside that directory with some default settings.

 .. code-block:: bash

+    cd ~/ros101/src
     catkin_create_pkg random_husky_driver roscpp std_msgs

 You can see that this created **CMakeLists.txt** and **package.xml** inside the random_husky_driver directory,